 Navigating The Digital Age

 In today's digital age, it's crucial to equip ourselves with the right tools not to be overwhelmed by technology, but to use it mindfully and thrive with it.
-Our course, "Navigating the Digital Age," is designed to help students, at both bachelor and master level, understand the intricate dynamics of self-esteem, perfectionism, and the impact of social media on your mental wellbeing.
+Our course, "Navigating the Digital Age," is designed to help students, at both bachelor and master level, understand the intricate dynamics of self-esteem, perfectionism, and the impact of social media and technology on your mental wellbeing.
+By understand digital psychology principles, students can turn to a more intentional use of technology.

 Learning Objectives: